fzero/lhl-lectures/w3d1-css-intro/README.md

 You can find it in the [`/code`](code) folder as usual.
 The HTML part is pretty standard, but make sure to check out [`main.css`](code/css/main.css) - I've added plenty of contents explaining what's going on.

 You can also find variations created on previous classes in the [`/previous_examples`](previous_examples) folder.
-They all started off the same HTML we've discussed in class, but different live-coding sessions have result in different looks.
-Feel free to check them out!
+They all started off the same HTML we've discussed in class, but different live-coding sessions have different results.